fpco/inline-c/README.md

 Each module that uses at least one of the `inline-c` functions gets a C file associated to it, where the filename of said file will be the same as the module but with a C extension.
 This C file must be built after the Haskell code and linked appropriately.

-If you use cabal, all you have to do is declare each associated C file in the `.cabal` file and you are good.
+If you use cabal, you **must** manually declare each associated C file in the `c-sources` section of the `.cabal` file and you are good.

 For example we might have